Code-Institute-Submissions/first-milestone-project-17/README.md

 ### Other resources

-* Youtube video by Drew Ryan - link
+* Youtube video by Drew Ryan (Build A Complete HTML & CSS Website with Bootstrap 4) - link https://youtu.be/V_lAhqLXT9A for inspiration
-* NME website for quotes - link
+* NME website for quotes - link https://www.nme.com/photos/kasabian-29-of-tom-and-serge-s-most-hilarious-boasts-1411450